Rizwankaka/smolagents/README.md

 ---

-This version is fully customized for your repository and includes all necessary links and references.
+This version now includes the correct **Demo** link to your live app: **[https://smolagents-rizwan.streamlit.app/](https://smolagents-rizwan.streamlit.app/)**.
 Let me know if you need further adjustments!